 2. Don’t Pay IRS Penalties

 The IRS has more than 148 types of penalties.
-These can add up because the IRS also charges interest and additional penalties on the original penalty.
+These can add up, because the IRS also charges interest and additional penalties on the original penalty.
 You can request that the IRS “abate your penalties”.
 Before you pay the bill, you ask to get the penalties reduced or completely abated to zero.
-I can help determine when and where to make your request depending on the type of penalty assessed.
-I have succeeded on many occasions getting penalties abated saving my clients thousands and thousands of dollars.
+I can help determine when and where to make your request, depending on the types of penalties assessed.
+I have succeeded on many occasions in getting penalties abated, saving my clients thousands and thousands of dollars.

 3. Pay Your Payroll Taxes On Time